-- 1. Students may not attend school related activities as a participant or spectator (e.g. school dances, concerts, games, graduation, trips, etc.). - 2.
-Students may not participate in athletics (practices or games). - 3.
-Suspensions which extend past the weekend mean that a student cannot participate in any athletic or school activity until the suspension is completed. - 4.
-Students may not be on school grounds without administrative approval.
+- 1. Students may not attend school-related activities as a participant or spectator (e.g., school dances, concerts, games, graduation, trips, etc.). - 2.
+Students may not participate in athletics (practices or games). - Suspensions which extend past the weekend mean that a student cannot participate in any athletic or school activity until the suspension is completed. - Students may not be on school grounds without administrative approval.
 This includes driving on school property or the parking area.
-Violations may result in extended out-of-school suspension. - 5.
-Students should stay home during suspension and work on school related homework. - 6.
+Violations may result in extended out-of-school suspension. - Students should stay home during suspension and work on schoolrelated homework. - 6.
 Violation of suspension rules carries severe penalties. - 7.
-If school is canceled for any reason, the suspension dates will be extended accordingly (e.g. school closing due to snow or icy roads). - 8.
-Students who are suspended from school are responsible for getting their assignments by contacting the Homework Hot Line.

-STUDENT HANDBOOKS-any lost, misplaced handbook must be replaced at the student's expense.
+If school is canceled for any reason, the suspension dates will be extended accordingly (e.g., school closing due to snow or icy roads). - 8.
+Students who are suspended from school are responsible for getting their assignments by contacting the Homework Hotline. - STUDENT HANDBOOKS- any lost, misplaced handbook must be replaced at the student's expense.
 The borrowing or sharing of handbooks is not allowed.
+Each student's signature is required to verify their receipt of the handbook.

 STUDY HALL RULES

-- 1. PASSES Students should be made aware that being excused for enrichment is a privilege. - a.
-School Counselor only one student will be allowed to go to the School counselor office and only when he/she shows a pass from the the class they are missing.
+PASSES - Students should be made aware that being excused for enrichment is a privilege.

-- b.
-Lavatory no more than one boy and one girl should be sent out of the room at the same time. - Library -The librarian will determine the number of students allowed C. and the time frame these students are allowed to access the resources. - d.
-Classroom Rules- each teacher has the right to establish their own classroom policies and procedures which promote an environment that is conducive to learning. - 2.
-STUDENTS ARE NOT PERMITTED TO DO THE FOLLOWING IN STUDY HALL: - a.
-Converse with one another unless permission has been granted by the teacher. - b.
-Eat food of any kind. - c.
-Waste time doing "nothing."
+- School Counselor only one student will be allowed to go to the School Counselor office and only when he/she shows a pass from the the class they are missing. - Lavatory no more than one boy and one girl should be sent out of the room at the same time. - Library -the librarian will determine the number of students allowed and the timeframe these students are allowed to access the resources. - d.
+Classroom Rule each teacher has the right to establish their own classroom policies and procedures which promote an environment that is conducive to learning.

+2. STUDENTS ARE NOT PERMITTED TO DO THE FOLLOWING IN STUDY HALL:

+- a. converse with one another unless permission has been granted by the teacher; - b. eat food of any kind; - c. waste time doing "nothing."
 All students are expected to report to enrichment prepared to keep themselves occupied and/or busily engaged in completing assignments.